- Tax, Audit and Accounting

 Glynnis also consults on the extent to which financial statements comply with IFRS.
 She has previously been involved in the education of qualified chartered accountants and auditors, as well as preparing students for their professional exams.
 She has been an independent non-executive director of a listed company and is chair of the Audit and Finance Committee of a multi-academy trust.
 Glynnis has completed the Certificate in Company Direction issued by the Institute of Directors.

-For Croner-i, Glynnis works on guidance on preparing IFRS accounts, model accounts, the Company Reporting IFRS best practice disclosure service, eCPD training modules and guidance on other specialist topics.
+For Croner-i, Glynnis works on guidance on preparing IFRS accounts, model accounts, the Company Reporting IFRS best practice disclosure service, Navigate Learning training courses and guidance on other specialist topics.

 Marek Muc FCCA

 Marek works on our Navigate IFRS Accounting content.

 Marek Muc FCCA started his career in PwC where he had experience in audit, technical accounting and delivering training to new joiners.
 He then joined a newly established Allianz Bank where he was primarily responsible for developing accounting policies under IFRS.
 Later he joined Orange’s Polish division, where he worked as an IFRS expert advising company’s management on various accounting topics and as a manager overseeing consolidation process and preparation of IFRS consolidated financial statements.
 In 2018, he launched IFRScommunity.com, an online discussion board for IFRS enthusiasts.

 Marek is now involved in various projects where he provides technical advice on a range of IFRS accounting topics.